MohammadRaziei/phasma/README.md

 <img src="https://github.com/MohammadRaziei/phasma/raw/master/docs/images/phasma.jpg" width="30%" style="min-width: 200px;" alt="Phasma Logo" />
 </div>

 **Phasma** is a modern Python library that provides a Playwright-like API for PhantomJS browser automation.
-It combines the power of PhantomJS with a familiar, intuitive interface similar to Playwright, making it ideal for web scraping, automated testing, screenshot capture, and PDF generation.
+Unlike other tools, Phasma requires **no external dependencies** - no need to install browsers, Node.js, npm, or browser drivers like Chrome or Firefox.
+It includes a bundled PhantomJS engine and provides a familiar Playwright-like interface, making it ideal for web scraping, automated testing, screenshot capture, and PDF generation.

 ## Key Features